-Wo ould the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Result in potentially significant environmental impacts due to wasteful, inefficient, or unnecessary consumption of energy resources during project construction or operation? b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency? \boxtimes
+Would the projec t: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact environmenta inefficient, or entially significant al impacts due to wasteful, ouncessary consumption ources during project or operation? or obstruct a state or local wable energy or energy \boxtimes

 Energy resources are regulated through a variety of federal, state, and local regulations.
-At the federal level, the United States Environmental Protection Agency (USEPA) and the National Highway Traffic Safety Administration (NHTSA) have developed regulations to improve the efficiency of cars, and light, medium-, and heavy-duty vehicles.
+At the federal level, the United States Environmental Protection Agency (USEPA) and the National Highway Traffic Safety Administration (NHTSA) have developed regulations to improve the efficiency of cars, and light-, medium-, and heavy-duty vehicles.
 Energy resource-related regulations, policies, and plans at the state level, require the regular analysis of energy data and developing recommendations to reduce statewide energy use, and setting requirements on the use of renewable energy sources.
 In addition, California's 2017 Climate Change Scoping Plan, which details the state's strategy for achieving the state's greenhouse gas (GHG) targets, includes energy-related goals and policies.
 It contains measures and actions that may pertain to the proposed Project relating to vehicle efficiency and transitioning to alternatively-powered vehicles (CARB 2017).
 Many of the general plans for the cities and counties that overlap the proposed Project area contain goals, policies, and strategies related to energy resources.
 In addition, as discussed in Section VIII., Greenhouse Gas Emissions, some cities and counties in the Project area have adopted or drafted climate action plans (CAPs) or GHG emission reduction plans which involve energy-related measures.